 2. Wallpaper Over the Wood Paneling

-The secret is to use a wall paper liner (like this) first.
-The wall paper liner will hide any imperfections on your walls and it make your wall nice and flat for wallpapering.
+The secret is to use a wallpaper liner (like this) first.
+The wallpaper liner will hide any imperfections on your walls and it makes your wall nice and flat for wallpapering.

 3. Wood Paneling to Wainscoting